Howdy, welcome to my Fast Cash App review! 😀

 The video spokesperson claims to be Robert Fisher, the owner of ‘FCA’.

-But I’m willing to bet a lifetime of earnings that he’s just some random “voice-over” hired from a place like Fiverr because it’s always the case.
+But I’m willing to bet a lifetime of earnings that he’s some random “voice-over” hired from Fiverr because it’s always the case.

 Second of all, Robert Fisher is highly likely used as a “pen name” to hide the true identity of the product creator.